 Those characters include some of rock ’n’ roll’s most famous and notorious names.
 The first season of 27 Club profiled the last days of Jimi Hendrix, and the forthcoming second season gives Jim Morrison the same treatment.
 Disgraceland tells tales—mostly true, occasionally tall—from the troublesome and/or troubled lives of icons like Jay-Z, Guns N’ Roses, Led Zeppelin and Whitney Houston.

-As Double Elvis expands quickly—it has debuted two other podcasts, Dear Young Rocker and Citizen Critic, so far in 2020—Beaudoin is also building ironclad workflows to control the potential for chaos from staff working in parallel on various aspects of the productions.
+As Double Elvis expands quickly—it has debuted two other podcasts, Dear Young Rocker and Citizen Critic, so far in 2020—Beaudoin is building ironclad workflows to control the potential for chaos from staff working in parallel on various aspects of the productions.

-“Even though the company still has this DIY aesthetic that comes out of Jake [Brennan, co-founder of Double Elvis and podcast host] creating Disgraceland on his own, we’re trying to be pretty buttoned-up about our scheduling,” he says.
+“Even though the company still has this DIY aesthetic that comes out of Jake [Brennan, co-founder of Double Elvis and podcast host] creating Disgraceland on his own, we’re trying to be pretty buttoned-up about our scheduling,” he said.

-“Every aspect of the production gets a card [or task], and those cards are assigned to different members of the team,” he explains.
+“Every aspect of the production gets a card [or task], and those cards are assigned to different members of the team,” he explained.
 “We can see, at any moment, who’s working on what and when it’s due.
 That system has been really important, especially as we’re making multiple shows at a time, with different team members working on different things.”

-From there, a team member edits the narration for content while Brennan makes notes for the music and the sound design in that episode.
-When that document is done, the show’s composer gets a rough edit of the vocal, and then composes new music and sounds according to his direction while the audio mixer adds catalog music from a large library they’ve built over the years.
+From there, a team member edits the narration for content while Brennan makes notes for the music and sound design in that episode.
+When that document is done, the show’s composer gets a rough edit of the vocal, and then composes new music and sounds according to his direction, while the audio mixer adds catalog music from a large library they’ve built over the years.

-“There’s a variety of parallel processes going on,” he says.
+“There’s a variety of parallel processes going on,” he said.
 “It’s just a matter of going back and forth with mix reviews and getting it dialed in, which we’ve been able to cut down on pretty well.
 We don’t have to do a lot of revision at this point.”